-Cholesterol is vital for bile production, which aids the body in breaking down foods as well as absorbing the nutrients.
-However, when there is too much cholesterol, bile forms into crystals and then create gallstones, which are usually very painful.
+Cholesterol is vital for bile production, which aids the body in breaking down foods as well as absorbing nutrients.
+However, when there is too much cholesterol, bile forms into crystals and then creates gallstones, which are usually very painful.

 4. Type 2 diabetes

 Persons with diabetes tend to have decreased HDL, sometimes increased LDL, and increased triglycerides.
 This enhances the likelihood of developing atherosclerosis, which is the build-up of cholesterol, fats, and other substances on and in the walls of arteries.

 The trick is to keep bad cholesterol levels down and good cholesterol up, and their many changes that you can make to your lifestyle and diet to do this.
 They include:

 Moderate physical activity can significantly help raise HDL cholesterol.
 Whether you’re 5 or 35, physical activity is always a good choice.
 Even if you’re a senior there are a lot of tutorials and exercise videos for seniors you can try.
 With your health provider’s OK, consider vigorous aerobic activity for around 75 minutes per week, or moderate exercise for 150 minutes a week, as per the NHS guidelines.